gosling-lang/gosling.js/CONTRIBUTING.md

 To learn more about the commitlint, please visit [conventional-changelog/commitlint](https://github.com/conventional-changelog/commitlint#what-is-commitlint).

 ## Opening Pull Requests
 We use the [commitlint](#commitlint) for the title of PR.
 So, if the title of PR is not following the commitlint conventions, [Semantic Pull Request](https://github.com/zeke/semantic-pull-requests) will complain about it, disallowing your PR to be merged.
-When your PR is accepted and merged into the master branch, the title of the PR will be recorded as a single commit message which will then added as a single item in [CHANGELOG.md](/CHANGELOG.md).
+When your PR is accepted and merged into the main branch, the title of the PR will be recorded as a single commit message which will then added as a single item in [CHANGELOG.md](/CHANGELOG.md).

 ## Testing